JohnCarl Denkovich, MPA

 Our dedicated MOTAC staff is supported in part by Region 6 Behavioral Healthcare through funding provided by the Nebraska Department of Health and Human Services/Tobacco Free Nebraska Program as a result of the Tobacco Master Settlement Agreement.

-For MOTAC I coordinate the tobacco retailer compliance checks.
+April Dixon coordinates the tobacco retailer compliance checks.

 Outreach Project Associate with UNMC, specifically focused on latin community engagement focused on tobacco prevention, control, education and advocacy.